-Marine insurance covers the losses or damages caused to ships, terminals and any transport or cargo by which goods are transferred, acquired, or held between different points of origin and final destination.
-The term may also apply to inland marine but it is usually used in the context of ocean marine insurance.
-Marine insurance is a haven for transporters and shipping corporations because it helps to lower the aspect of financial loss due to cargo loss.
+Marine insurance covers the losses or damage caused to ships and terminals or to any mode of transport of cargo used to transfer, acquire, or hold goods between different points of origin and the final destination.
+The term may also apply to inland marine transit but usually using the context of ocean marine transportation.
+Marine insurance is important for transporters and shipping companies because it helps to lower the financial loss due to loss of cargo.

-Marine insurance is a crucial aspect because through this policy, shipowners and other transporters can be sure of claiming damages in case of a mishap.
-Sometimes, it happens that despite following all the safety regulations, losses or damages arise.
-Along with natural hazards which have the potential to disrupt the cargo and vessel, there are other incidents and attributes which could also cause a major financial loss to the transporter.
-For instance, incidents like piracy and possibilities of cross-border shootouts are more prevalent when it entails water transportation and therefore, to avoid any such loss or damage, it is in the interest of the transporter to buy a marine insurance.
+Through Marine insurance shipowners and other transporters can claim cover for damages in case of a mishap.
+Sometimes, despite following all safety regulations, losses or damage arise from consignments or the ship itself.
+Along with natural hazards like sea perils, which have the potential to impact the cargo and vessel, there are other incidents that could also cause a major financial loss to the transporter.
+For instance, piracy and hostile shootouts are prevalent when it involves water transportation, and therefore, to avoid any such loss or damage, it is in the interest of the transporter to buy marine insurance.

-- Open Policy – The inland marine insurance policy covers the inland movement of a consignment for a specified duration of time, which is generally of one year.
-The policy is apt for companies which are indulging in numerous transactions around the year as it also offers continuous cover.
+An inland marine insurance policy covers the inland movement of a consignment for a specified duration of time, which is generally one year.
+The policy is relevant for companies that involve in multiple transactions around the year as it offers continuous cover.

-- Comprehensive Protection – The policy offers protection against various types of losses or damages like a total loss of goods, partial loss of goods, related expenses while still in transit, etc.
+The policy offers protection against various types of losses or damages like a total loss of goods, partial loss of goods, related expenses whilst in transit, etc.

-In the eventuality when goods are destroyed, damaged or stolen, it becomes important to file a marine insurance claim immediately with the insurer.
-Then the insurer will take all efforts to find out whether the reasonable care was taken while transporting goods or not in order to ensure no deliberate efforts were made in order to file a claim.
+It becomes important to file a marine insurance claim immediately with the insurer, in case of destruction or damage, of goods or something else.
+Once done, the insurer will make all efforts to find out whether reasonably cared, while transporting goods.
+In order to ensure no deliberate efforts were made just to file a claim.

-Here, it is important to understand that just because you have a marine insurance policy, it doesn’t mean you can act carelessly.
-You are expected to take care of your goods in the same manner you would have done in the absence of a marine insurance policy.
-Also, there is a time-window of usually one year for filing a claim with a marine insurance company at the time of any loss or damage.
+Here it is important to understand that just because you have a marine insurance policy, it doesn’t mean you can act carelessly.
+You are expected to take care of your goods in the same manner as you would have done in the absence of the insurance policy.
+Also, there is a time window of usually one year for filing a claim with a marine insurance company in case of any loss or damage.

 - Loss or damage due to willful negligence